 If you choose not to provide us with information relevant to your care, we may not be able to provide a service to you, or the service we are asked to provide may not be appropriate for your needs.
 Importantly, if you do not provide information that may be relevant to your care or that is otherwise requested by us, you could suffer some harm or other adverse outcome.

 For practice administration purposes, the practice may rely on service providers located outside Australia.
 The practice will take reasonable steps to ensure that any offshore transfer complies with its obligations under Australian privacy laws.
 Whilst our practice takes all reasonable steps to ensure security of your personal information, we cannot guarantee secure transmission of information over the internet.

 The practice Privacy Officer can be contacted at the practice during business hours.
-If you have any concerns or questions about a privacy matter please contact Janette Parker, Business Coordinator – Tel.
+If you have any concerns or questions about a privacy matter please contact Noah Gray, Business Coordinator – Tel.
 03 5221 6610

 Your Privacy is Respected

 This practice policy outlines how the practice uses and manages your health information.
 The Notice to Patients is posted in our patient waiting area as a summary statement of the policy.

 The practice is bound by the Australian Privacy Principles contained in the Commonwealth Privacy Act 1988 (Privacy Act) and applicable State legislation.